rayen716/Road-Lane-Line-Detection/README.md

 ## 📌 Overview

 The goal is to identify and highlight lane boundaries in road images and videos.
-The project uses computer vision techniques to process frames and detect lane lines accurately even in varying lighting and weather conditions.
+The project utilizes computer vision techniques to process frames and accurately detect lane lines, even in varying lighting and weather conditions.

 ## 🛠️ Technologies Used